rmgpanw/rmgpanw/README.md

 ## Hi there 👋

-I am an ophthalmologist based in London.
+I am an ophthalmologist based at Moorfields Eye Hospital and University College London.
 I enjoy learning and teaching about all things data science!

 <!--
 **rmgpanw/rmgpanw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.